-Rebecca Spence is a writer and editor based in California.
-She has written for the Forward, Elle, ARTnews, New York magazine, Tablet, and the L.A.
-Jewish Journal, where she is a contributing writer.
+Rebecca Spence is a freelance writer and editor based in California.
+She has written for the Forward, Elle, ARTnews, New York Magazine, Tablet, and the L.A.
+Jewish Journal, among other publications.

 Rebecca has been awarded residencies for her novel-in-progress at the Virginia Center for the Creative Arts (VCCA) and the Brush Creek Foundation for the Arts.
-She earned a BA in Political Science, with a focus on Middle East politics, from Barnard College, Columbia University, and an MFA in Creative Writing from Bennington College.
+She earned a BA in Political Science from Barnard College, Columbia University and an MFA in Creative Writing & Literature from Bennington.

 She is currently at work on her first novel.